appleseed0910/week5-6/README.md

 ```
 (display:"passageName")
 ```
-This marco is quite staightforward for both understanding and learning.
-In my view, display marco is very suitable for some status or inventory passages.
+This macro is quite staightforward for both understanding and learning.
+In my view, display macro is very suitable for some status or inventory passages.
 Some special game states which "stand" out from the formal game process.

 ### 2. Items or Variables, Inventory or Array